usdot-fhwa-stol/carma-carla-integration/README.md

 ```
 Once CARMA-CARLA integration tool has been launched, the CARMA corresponding CARLA vehicle will be generated in CARLA server.

-4. Open CARMA-Web-UI for selecting route and plugins via Chromium Web Browser then click the circle button at the left bottom corner.
+4. Open CARMA-Web-UI to select route and plugins via Chromium Web Browser incognito window then click the circle button at the left bottom corner.

 ![CARMA-Web-UI](docs/images/CARMA-Web-UI.png)